 - Are younger.
-Women in their 40s and 50s are most likely to have dense breast tissue.
 Your breast tissue tends to become less dense as you age, though some women may have dense breast tissue at any age.

 - Take hormone therapy for menopause.
 Women who take combination hormone therapy to relieve signs and symptoms of menopause are more likely to have dense breasts.

 Having dense breasts affects you in two ways:

 - Increases the chance that breast cancer may go undetected by a mammogram, since dense breast tissue can mask a potential cancer

 - Increases your risk of breast cancer, though doctors aren't certain why

 What tests are recommended for breast cancer screening?

 Most medical organizations recommend women with an average risk of breast cancer consider regular mammogram testing beginning at age 40 and consider repeating the screening annually.

 Women with dense breasts, but no other risk factors for breast cancer, are considered to have a higher risk of breast cancer than average.
 They may benefit from annual breast cancer screening.

 Dense breast tissue makes it more difficult to interpret a mammogram, since cancer and dense breast tissue both appear white on a mammogram.
 Very dense breasts may increase the risk that cancer won't be detected on a mammogram.